It’s review time on WPin, join me as I go all in-depth in my Adrenaline WordPress theme review.

-At it’s core it’s specifically aimed at: sports, hiking, biking, activities, extreme sports, tour agencies, and adrenaline parks.
-The theme itself is supports WooCommerce and as the the theme is quite specific in it’s niche, it also supports WooCommerce Appointments.
+At its core, it’s specifically aimed at sports, hiking, biking, activities, extreme sports, tour agencies, and adrenaline parks.
+The theme itself is supported WooCommerce and as the theme is quite specific in its niche, it also supports WooCommerce Appointments.

 So individuals can book holidays, trips and such.
 This particular plugin is not bundled with the theme and is available separately from WooCommerce.
 It’s an optional extra, it’s not essential to the theme itself, nice to have though if you want to allow people to book trips and alike.

 No time to read my review?
-Just want to save money on the Adrenaline theme here’s a voucher code for you to save 15%: WPINME15OFF
+Just want to save money on the Adrenaline theme here’s a voucher code for you to save 15%: WPINME15OFFback to menu ↑

 Installing the Adrenaline WordPress theme

 I’ve said this before I will say it again.
-I’m assuming you can install a WordPress theme from the back end?
+Am I assuming you can install a WordPress theme on the back end?
 Good, cleared that up.
 Installing Adrenaline is a cinch and it installs quite quickly to boot.

 The above note comes into play after you have installed the theme itself.
 It’s highlighted at the top of the theme page after you have installed.